mmlacak/crochess/docs/source/howto.rst

     * `pycairo <https://pypi.org/project/pycairo/>`_ (1.20.1) (book)
     * `cairo <https://cairographics.org/>`_ (1.16.0) (book)

 Versions in brackets are those I currently use, but nothing too fancy was used, so older versions might also work.

+Subprojects are listed in a second brackets; so, for instance, if you'd like to compile the book yourself, you do need ``cairo``, but do not need ``Sphinx``.